 Also within the First Courtyard is another descending staircase to the former stables.
 It’s currently blocked off to visitors, as it’s one of the few areas not touched during the restorations.

 The Second Courtyard & Mabeyn

 Through a Gothic-style portal decorated with ornate cyprus tree motifs, visitors enter the Second Courtyard.
-From here you can get a close-up view of the mosque, one of the palace’s visual highlights.
+From here you can get a close-up view of the mosque, one of the palace’s top highlights.

 The courtyard is also home to the beautifully carved octagonal tomb of Ishak Pasha himself.
-Well, at least probably.
 While the tomb was left unnamed, the dates in the inscription line up with the year Ishak Pasha died (1799).

 The palace complex also once contained a graveyard but it’s all been damaged beyond repair.